-Las Vegas is defined its flashy nightlife and cash-flowing casinos, but it is also known for presenting memorable shows by legendary performers, such as Elvis Presley and Frank Sinatra.
+Las Vegas is defined by its flashy nightlife and cash-flowing casinos, but it is also known for presenting memorable shows by legendary performers, such as Elvis Presley and Frank Sinatra.
 And while Vegas mainstays have evolved over time, with Britney Spears and Jennifer Lopez joining the long list of residency acts, there’s something sweet about sticking with the classics.

 Cher, who made her mark with multiple appearances at Caesars’ Circus Maximus starting in 1979, recently opened the “Classic Cher” show exclusively at the Park Theater inside the Monte Carlo hotel.
 John returned to the Colosseum at Caesars Palace for his critically acclaimed show “The Million Dollar Piano.”
 (Ross recently wrapped up a nine-concert engagement at the Venetian Theatre.)
 These shows are sure to be filled with glitz and glam from start to finish, thanks to each legend’s eye-catching costumes and visuals, along with their hit songs that have spanned several decades.